When we invest in clean energy and electric vehicles and reduce population, more of our children can breathe clean air and drink clean water.

 We are in Cedar Rapids, Iowa for tonight's town hall with President Donald J. Trump.

-I'm sure we'll devote a lot of time to it tonight.
+Obviously, the big news of the day, I'm sure we'll devote a lot of time to it tonight.

-This will be President Trump's first public reaction short of the statement that he released as it relates to the special counsel, Jack Smith, now sending him a target letter Sunday night.
+This will be President Trump's first public reaction, short of the statement that he released, as it relates to the special counsel, Jack Smith, now sending him a target letter Sunday night.

-Anyone ever find if any if anyone has a spotting of Robert Heard, the special counsel for Joe Biden, will somebody please let us know?
+And as it relates to January 6th issues, anyone ever find of any, if anyone has a spotting of Robert Hurd, the special counsel for Joe Biden, will somebody please let us know?

-Because we'd never hear from the guy.
+Because we've never heard from the guy.

 They've added one thing now.